khadas/khadas_docs/linux/source/vim3/NPUApp.md

 #### Compile Application Demo

-Here is sample_demo_x11 as an example to compile the opencv3 version
+Here is sample_demo_x11 as an example

 ```shell
 ./build_vx.sh